DevSrSouza/kmp-swift-reveal/README.md

     directoryForSwiftGeneratedSourceFromModule.set(layout.projectDirectory.dir("swift-reveal")) // default: build/kmp-swift-reveal/out/module/
 }
 ```

+## How it works

+The project was inspired by usage of [Source Kitten](https://github.com/jpsim/SourceKitten/) in the talk [Kotlin/Multiplatform for iOS developers : state & future by Salomon Brys](https://www.youtube.com/watch?v=j-zEAMcMcjA) at Kotlin Conf 23.

+Basically, the projects creates a Source Kitten Request for a Swift source code and filter the source code with only your module declarations.

 ## Integration example
 You can do a bunch of custom integration with the generated file to make it visible to the iOS Developers the changes